Friday, January 12, 2024

-Richard Marx and Rick Springfield come to Staten Island for one night only featuring full acoustic sets by both artists!
-A limited amount of VIP Gold Circle Meet & Greet tickets available!
+Rick Springfield & Richard Marx come to Staten Island for one night only featuring full acoustic sets by both artists!

-As a performer, songwriter and producer, Richard Marx’s nearly three-decade-long career has had innumerable of highlights.
-The Chicago native has sold more than 30 million albums worldwide, starting with his self-titled debut which went to #8 and spawned four Top 5 singles, including the chart-topping “Hold on to the Nights,” with “Don’t Mean Nothing” earning him a Grammy nomination for Best Male Rock Vocal Performance.
-The follow-up, 1989’s Repeat Offender, was even more successful, hitting #1 and going quadruple-platinum with two #1 singles in “Satisfied” and “Right Here Waiting.”
-When both Rush Street (with two #1 AC hits in “Keep Coming Back” and “Hazard”) and Paid Vacation (with its #1 AC hit, “Now and Forever”) went platinum, Marx achieved a seven-year string of triumphs that rivaled any in pop-rock music history.
-To this day, he is the only male artist in history to have his first seven singles reach the Top 5 on the Billboard charts.
+Richard Marx has sold more than 30 million albums worldwide, starting with his self-titled debut which went to No. 8 on the Billboard Top 200 chart.
+The album spawned four Top 5 singles, including “Hold on to the Nights” and “Don’t Mean Nothing,” which earned him a Grammy nomination for Best Male Rock Vocal Performance.
+His follow-up, 1989’s Repeat Offender, was even more successful, hitting No. 1 and going quadruple-platinum with two No. 1 singles, “Satisfied” and “Right Here Waiting.”
+He has since made history as the only male artist whose first seven singles reached the Top 5 on the Billboard charts.